 Press release length plays a crucial role in getting a journalist’s attention.
 For this reason, you need to know how long a good press release should be.
 Most people know that writing concisely equals writing effectively.
-So, how do we do this when we’re writing a press release?
+So, how do you keep the right length when writing a press release?

 “Make sure the press release is grammatically correct, error-free, and doesn’t have long wordy paragraphs.
 The first paragraph should have important facts that answer: who, what, when, where and why.
 Also, if a press release is too long, sometimes it won’t get read.”